 APA Learning Objective: 1.2

-1.64.
-Raquel, a nurse practitioner is convinced that playing sounds of ocean waves will reduce the anxiety of first-time mothers during labor and will increase their reported satisfaction with their care at her clinic.
+64. Raquel, a nurse practitioner, is convinced that playing sounds of ocean waves will reduce the anxiety of first-time mothers during labor and will increase their reported satisfaction with their care at her clinic.
 Raquel randomly assigns mothers to give birth in a room either with or without the ocean wave sounds.
-What is the independent variable in this example?
+In this example, the independent variable is the __________.

-a) Satisfaction with the hospital.
+a) satisfaction with the hospital

-b) Level of anxiety during labor.
+b) level of anxiety during labor

-c) Number of previous visits to the nurse practitioner.
+c) number of previous visits to the nurse practitioner

-d) The presence or absence of ocean wave sounds.
+d) presence or absence of ocean wave sounds

 Answer: d